EmixamPP/linux-enable-ir-emitter/CONTRIBUTING.md

 Fork the git and send me a pull request.
 Or if you prefer, because it is easier, open an issue.

+By the way, my English is not the best, if some sentences in the readme disturb you, don't hesitate to correct them!

 Thank you for your help !